Midnight (2021 film)

-Synopsis
+Premise

-Kyeong-mi (Jin Ki-joo), a deaf woman, works as a sign language counselor at the sign language call center.
-One night she witnesses So Jung-eun's (Kim Hye-yoon) stabbing and becomes a new target for the Jekyll and Hyde serial killer Do-sik (Wi Ha-joon).
-It now turns into a silent chase.
-Jong Tak (Park Hoon), So Jung-eun's brother, a security guard has to protect his sister.
-On the other hand Kyeong-mi's deaf mother (Gil Hae-yeon) will do anything to protect her daughter.
+Kyeong-mi is a deaf woman and a sign language counselor at the sign language call center who becomes the target of a serial killer Do-sik after she witnessed him stabbing So-Jung.
+Jong Tak, So-Jung's brother and a security guard sets out to protect his sister and Kyeong-mi.
+On the other hand Kyeong-mi's deaf mother also learns about this and helps Jong Tak in protecting them.